Need Help? Give us a call.

 Get Started With ShopKeep

 If you want to find a company like Square that won’t require you to have a smart device at your disposal, then your top Square alternative is Clover.
 Similar to Square’s, Clover’s POS system options cover a wide range—from a simple card reader to a fully functioning countertop system.

 Many of Clover’s POS system options won’t require you to have a smart device.
 Beyond the Clover Go—a $59 Bluetooth, smart device enabled card reader for magstripe, chip, and contactless pay—all Clover POS systems are self-sufficient.

 For instance, the Clover Flex is a handheld POS system that can read all payment types, scan barcodes, and print receipts—all without a smartphone or tablet.
-The Clover Flex costs $449, which is much than most Square POS options.
+The Clover Flex costs $449, which, as an alternative to Square, is much more than most of their POS options.
 That said, if you don’t have a smart device and would have to purchase one for a Square POS system, then a Clover POS system could save you money.

 Last but not least, Shopify is the fifth Square alternative for you to consider.
 Of all of the companies that are similar to Square, Shopify is one of the most ecommerce-enabled.
 With every version of Shopify—Lite, Basic, Regular, Advanced, and Plus—you’ll be able to access a payment gateway for your business’s website and social media accounts.
 And as you scale up past Lite, you’ll also be able to access all you need for an in-person POS system, like a cash drawer, a receipt printer, and a barcode scanner.